 We actually walked past this building a few times before realising that it was on our list of places to visit!
 Inside, there are some gorgeous boutique clothing stores and delightful little cafes.
-I couldn’t get enough of the Christmas themed cafe ‘Joy – Not Only December’ which felt absolutely crazy to walk into in April’s heat!
+I couldn’t get enough of the Christmas themed cafe ‘Joy – Not Only December’ which felt absolutely crazy to walk into in Vietnam’s intense April humidity!
 Eventually though, we decided to grab a quick smoothie in 1st Garden Cafe.
 It boasted my dream combination of green plants, fairy lights and even a beautiful outdoor balcony area.

 42 Nguyễn Huệ

-Unfortunately, we were too late to experience 3A Station.
-We must have missed the closing date of this artistic complex by days as we arrived to find huge pile of rubble.
+One complex however wasn’t so lucky and unfortunately, we were too late to experience 3A Station.
+Arriving to find a huge pile of rubble and half-demolished buildings, we must have missed the closing date of this artistic complex by days.
 Only the signpost remained to betray all the creative businesses that once resided here but luckily the walls were still decorated with beautiful street art.
-It’s a great #fblogger spot but unfortunately, my shorts and vest combo weren’t worth a snap!
+It would have made a great fashion blogger spot but unfortunately, my shorts and vest combo wasn’t worth a snap.

 14 Ton That Dam